 Kelvyn Koning (he/they) specializes in composing for choir and theatre and performing as a countertenor and pianist.
 He holds a Bachelor of Arts in Composition from Calvin University in Grand Rapids, MI and a Master of Music in Composition from the Boston Conservatory at Berklee.
-Kelvyn has been commissioned to write pieces for Boston Latin School, Chandler MS, Zeeland HS, Batesville HS, Arlington HS, the Da Camera Singers, Northwest Hills United Methodist Church, First Parish Needham, Calvin University, Lilith, Quorum, and the Oriana Consort.
+Kelvyn has been commissioned to write pieces for Boston Latin School, Chandler MS, Zeeland HS, Batesville HS, Arlington HS, the Da Camera Singers, Northwest Hills United Methodist Church, First Parish Needham, Calvin University, Nightingale Vocal Ensemble, Lilith Vocal Ensemble, Quorum Boston, Cantilena Women’s Chorus, and the Oriana Consort.
 His latest works include two full-length musicals, The Glassblower’s Daughter at the Regent Theater and The Prince and the Painter with Moonbox Productions.

 Kelvyn is a founding member of Nightingale Vocal Ensemble and West Michigan Choral Lab, for whom he sings and composes music.
 Kelvyn has also sung with the Calvin Alumni Choir, Quorum, Lilith, and the Oriana Consort.
 He performed as a soloist at the Beaver Island Baroque Festival in his home state of Michigan and has premiered several new vocal and piano works by his friends in Boston.
-Kelvyn is an active solo pianist and accompanist around Boston, working at the Boston Conservatory, Cantilena Treble Chorus, JP Jubilee Chorus, Boston Children’s Chorus, and Watertown Children’s Theatre, as well as freelancing.
-He is also the Music Minister at St. Paul’s Episcopal Church in Natick, acting as the pianist, organist, and choir director for adult and youth choirs.
+Kelvyn is an active solo pianist and accompanist around Boston, working at the Boston Conservatory, JP Jubilee Chorus, Boston Children’s Chorus, and Watertown Children’s Theatre, as well as freelancing.
+He is also the Music Minister at St. Paul’s Episcopal Church in Natick, acting as the pianist, organist, and choir director.
 Kelvyn’s vision is to foster empathy, healing, and social justice for individuals and communities through music.
 His philosophy is that different types of music can work together harmoniously to create new and beautiful things, just as different types of people can.